-Prostate cancer is one of the most frequently diagnosed cancers, with approximately 190,000 new cases reported in the U.S. every year.
-According to the National Cancer Institute, men have a 1 in 6 lifetime chance of developing prostate cancer.
+Prostate cancer is one of the most frequently diagnosed cancers, with approximately 233,000 new cases reported in the U.S. every year (American Cancer Society, 2014).
+According to the American Cancer Society, men have a 1 in 7 lifetime chance of developing prostate cancer.

 Better screening and more effective treatments have made a difference in the outlook for men with prostate cancer.
 The death rate for this disease in the U.S. has been going down since the mid-90s.
 The five-year survival rate is now 99 percent.

 Choosing experienced physicians for treatment of prostate cancer is critical to the best possible outcome.
 At Froedtert & the Medical College of Wisconsin, an entire team focuses its attention on treating prostate and other urological cancers.

 The prostate gland is located just below the urinary bladder in men.
 The gland produces a fluid that is one of the components of semen.

 Symptoms of prostate cancer can include difficult or painful urination and blood in the urine.
 Most early cases of prostate cancer, however, produce no symptoms at all.
 That is why appropriate screening is so important.

 Because there are risks and benefits involved in prostate cancer screening, men should talk with their doctors about screening that makes sense for their individual age and medical/family history.

 Screening includes a digital rectal examination to feel the prostate gland for abnormalities and a blood test to check the patient’s level of prostate-specific antigen (PSA), a marker for prostate cancer.
 Froedtert & the Medical College of Wisconsin offer free screenings to patients all year long.